TomHarrop/galaxy-tool-tests/README.md

     instance://galaxy-tool-test
 ```

-Now you should have Galaxy running with the wrapper in local_tools installed.
+Now you have Galaxy running with the wrapper in local_tools installed.
 Changes to the wrapper and to job_conf.xml are reflected if you refresh the interface in your browser.

 ### Trigger a test with `planemo`